-In November 2023, mobilization commenced for a 3D ground resistivity survey to obtain a signature over the JR Zone and to develop targets for drilling in 2024 over the A1B conductor, approximately three kilometers south of the JR Zone, and the newly defined southeastern 1.3 km extension to the conductive corridor.
-The area to be surveyed with 3D resistivity is based on an interpretation of the 2D results of the airborne MobileMT electromagnetic survey.
+In October 2023, Dias Geophysical of Saskatoon commenced a Dias32-3DIP ground resistivity survey.
+The purpose of the survey was to obtain a signature over the JR Zone and to develop targets for drilling in 2024 over the B1 conductor and the newly defined 1.3 km extension to the southeast.
+The area to be surveyed was based on an interpretation of the 2D results of the airborne MobileMT electromagnetic survey conducted in July 2023.
+The work was completed in early February 2023 and results are pending processing and interpretation by Geotexera Inc.